Ordinary Time: November 11th

 Memorial of St. Martin of Tours, bishop; Veterans Day (USA)

-Old Calendar: St. Martin; St. Mennas, martyr ; Other Titles: Martinstag, Martini; Martinmas
+Other Commemorations: St. Mennas of Egypt, Martyr (RM) ; Other Titles: Martinstag, Martini; Martinmas

 Veterans Day (USA), Remembrance Day (Canada)

 On the eleventh hour of the eleventh day in the eleventh month of the year 1918, an armistice was signed, ending the "war to end all wars."
 November 11 was set aside as Armistice Day in the United States to remember the sacrifices that men and women made during the war in order to ensure a lasting peace.
 In 1938 Congress voted Armistice Day as a legal holiday, but World War II began the following year.
 Armistice Day was still observed after the end of the Second World War.
 In 1953 townspeople in Emporia, Kansas called the holiday Veterans Day in gratitude to the veterans in their town.
 Soon after, Congress passed a bill renaming the national holiday to Veterans Day.
 Today, we remember those who have served for our country in the armed forces in our prayers.
 For more information, read about Veterans Day.

 Prayers for those in service and for their families may be found here.